 As machine learning became more popular, different models have been trained for IHC image analysis.
 Machine learning approaches began with basic algorithms including support vector machines (SVM), random forests (RF), K-means clustering, and fuzzy c-means (Pham et al. 842).
 K-means and fuzzy c-means algorithms are more useful for pathologies where cells appear in clusters.

 Areta et al. explored the use of SVM for cell detection in microscopy images.
 Their algorithm was trained with simple dot annotation on sample images.
-Their use of SVM achieved state-of-the-art accuracy on hematoxylin and eosin (H&E-stained images (1).
+Their use of SVM achieved state-of-the-art accuracy on hematoxylin and eosin (H&E)-stained images (1).
 H&E staining reveals a considerable amount of microscopic anatomy, and is used to diagnose a range of histopathological conditions.
 Mualla et al. studied RF for cell detection in bright-field microscope images (1).
 Bright field microscopy is for unstained images, not those produced with IHC, but their method could be extended to IHC.
 Pham et al. experimented with SVM and RF for cell counting and segmentation of IHC images in the spinal cord.
 They performed preprocessing for both algorithms, and their RF contained 200 bagged classification trees (843).

 In recent years, deep learning using neural networks has become popular.
 Pham et al. also explored these techniques, using U-nets and fully convolutional networks (FCN) (843).
 There are a variety of neural network architectures explored by different research groups.
 Convolutional neural networks (CNNs) were explored by Swiderska-Chadaj et al. for cell detection in IHC images.
 They implemented four different CNN methods, and found the best results using U-nets.
 Fully convolutional networks (FCNs) are CNNs where the final layer has been replaced with a convolutional layer to capture the global context of the image (Araujosantos).
 FCNs were explored by Sheikhzadeh et al. for automatic labelling of biomarkers in IHC images.
 Their approach uses CNNs and FCNs, and allows multiple types of biomarkers to be labelled by the same algorithm (1).
 This approach requires large amounts of data and computational complexity (3).
 Fully convolutional regression networks (FCRNs) were used by Xie et al. to perform cell counting and detection.
 CNNs are used to regress a cell spatial density map across an image, and the need for large amounts of training data is satisfied by using synthetic data to train the model.
 They showed that this model trained entirely on synthetic data generalizes well to real world data, and is useful even in the case of overlapping cells (1).